What is peripheral vascular bypass?

 Peripheral vascular bypass is a surgical procedure that is performed to relieve the symptoms of obstructed passages in the veins or arteries.
 The operation is done to improve blood flow in arteries that have hardened or become narrow because of plaque buildup.

 People with PVD (peripheral vascular disease) can develop obstruction of arteries in various parts of the body (abdomen, legs, etc.).
-If left untreated, the condition can lead to more serious complications such as heart attack, amputation of extremities, and stroke.
+If left untreated, the condition can lead to more serious complications such as stroke and amputation of extremities.
 The surgery can help alleviate symptoms as well as prevent life-threatening health issues from developing.

 - Inadequate Exercise